m3t4f1v3/ebbvn/script.md

 clear
 Elsi: (nervously) What the hell is that? clear
 Narrator: From the shadows of the fog, shapes began to emerge.
-They weren’t quite human.
+They weren't quite human.
 Or animal.
-They weren’t anything you could put a FINGER on, but the way they moved was too smooth, too deliberate.
+They weren't anything you could put a FINGER on, but the way they moved was too smooth, too deliberate.
 Their eyes glowed an unnatural shade of red, piercing through the mist. clear
 Abdul: (shivering) The cocks are out.
 I told you...
-You’re not supposed to go too far past the general balkan. clear
+You're not supposed to go too far past the general balkan. clear
-Narrator: At this point, even Elsi, in all her high-as-a-kite glory, couldn’t deny something was wrong.
+Narrator: At this point, even Elsi, in all her high-as-a-kite glory, couldn't deny something was wrong.
 The creatures—the cocks, as Abdul called them—came closer, their steps silent, their forms twisting and bending in impossible ways. clear
 Elsi: (pointing) What the hell are they? clear
 Gort: (sipping his cocoNUT) No one really knows.
-Some say they’re the forgotten ones, souls who got too curious about the Wadalands and never left.
-Others say they’re something much older... and much worse. clear
+Some say they're the forgotten ones, souls who got too curious about the Wadalands and never left.
+Others say they're something much older... and much worse. clear
-Abdul: (nervously) They don’t like people who laugh.
+Abdul: (nervously) They don't like people who laugh.
 Or make noise.
 Or, uh, talk too much… clear
-Narrator: Elsi, ever the jokester, couldn’t help herself. clear
+Narrator: Elsi, ever the jokester, couldn't help herself. clear
 Elsi: (laughing nervously) Okay, okay.
-So we’ve got some goat weirdos, what’s the big deal?
-We’ve got sipping capybaras and cockroaches performing tantric edging rituals.
+So we've got some goat weirdos, what's the big deal?
+We've got sipping capybaras and cockroaches performing tantric edging rituals.
 This place is crazy. clear
 Narrator: Big mistake.
-Elsi’s laughter rang out, echoing like an alarm bell.
+Elsi's laughter rang out, echoing like an alarm bell.
 One of the creatures twitched, and with a speed that defied logic, it shot forward, it went straight to general chat.
 IT…WAS…A…ONE PIECE…EDIT clear
 Elsi: (screaming) WHOA, FUCK!
 clear
-Narrator: The thing was fast—too fast—and Elsi’s instinct was to jump back.
+Narrator: The thing was fast—too fast—and Elsi's instinct was to jump back.
 But as she did, the ground under her feet crumbled away, like some sick cosmic trap was ready to swallow her whole. clear
-Abdul: (frantically) You shouldn’t have laughed!
-You shouldn’t have…. clear
+Abdul: (frantically) You shouldn't have laughed!
+You shouldn't have…. clear
-Narrator: The last thing Elsi saw before everything went dark was Abdul’s horrified face.
+Narrator: The last thing Elsi saw before everything went dark was Abdul's horrified face.
 Then the chat went silent. clear
 Narrator: Elsi awoke.
-This time, it wasn’t the soft, grassy backyard she had found herself in earlier.
+This time, it wasn't the soft, grassy backyard she had found herself in earlier.
 No, this time she was in a place... vastly different. clear
 Narrator: Elsi started to regret checking the hole. clear
 Narrator: She started to scream. clear
-Narrator: Elsi's scream echoed through the abyss, but it didn’t sound like it was going anywhere.
+Narrator: Elsi's scream echoed through the abyss, but it didn't sound like it was going anywhere.
 The air around her was thick and heavy, and the ground felt as if it might just evaporate under her feet at any second.
 The sky?
 A dull, oppressive gray.
 The air?
 Smelled like 90% alcohol.
 (Did fucking Zecheru described Romania Winter). clear
 Elsi: (desperately) WHERE AM I NOW?! clear
-Narrator: Elsi’s voice barely cut through the silence.
+Narrator: Elsi's voice barely cut through the silence.
 The landscape around her was an endless stretch of nothing.
 But, wait... was that a flicker of movement in the distance? clear
 Narrator: She squinted, her vision still fuzzy from whatever the hell had just happened.
 And then, like a glitch in reality, something appeared.
-Something that made Elsi’s stomach drop to her shoes. clear
+Something that made Elsi's stomach drop to her shoes. clear
 Narrator: A giant hand—no, a giant FINGER—broke through the ground like it had been buried for centuries.
-It wasn’t human.
-It wasn’t animal.
+It wasn't human.
+It wasn't animal.
 It was a...It was a… turk.
 A turk made out of endless hours played in FIFA 2024 (it's not a paid promotion). clear
 Elsi: (in horror) What... the fuck? clear
-Narrator: FINGER didn’t say anything.
-It didn’t need to.
+Narrator: FINGER didn't say anything.
+It didn't need to.
 A lurkers job is to lurk.
 Finger started looking directly at Elsi, like it was deciding whether or not to press "send" on the most cursed meme ever created. clear
 Narrator: Elsi stood frozen, trying to figure out what was happening.
 Did the NUT juice fucked me really good ? clear
 Narrator: And then, the ground rumbled.
 Again. clear
 Narrator: A distant howl echoed from the shadows, followed by the sound of clicking—the sound was worse then the discord ping from Halloween 2024. clear
 Elsi: (gulping) What is it now...? clear
-Narrator: The creatures crawled from the fog, their bodies distorted in ways that couldn’t possibly make sense. clear
+Narrator: The creatures crawled from the fog, their bodies distorted in ways that couldn't possibly make sense. clear
 Narrator: The Americans joined the chat. clear
 Narrator: From the fog appeared, two dudes and a cat named Dong .
-That’s right—Dong.
-One of the dudes had a mullet so big it could have housed a family of immigrants, and the other was wearing cargo shorts and flip-flops. (fuck you guys, i don’t know you fuckers look) clear
+That's right—Dong.
+One of the dudes had a mullet so big it could have housed a family of immigrants, and the other was wearing cargo shorts and flip-flops. (fuck you guys, i don't know you fuckers look) clear
 Narrator: Pst…
 clear
-Narrator: Dong wasn’t a real cat.
+Narrator: Dong wasn't a real cat.
 He was a dude who acted like a cat.
 How?
 Hell if anyone knew.
 He had the whole act down, though—tail, ears, and all. clear
 Dong enters from the left
 Dong changes into zec/dong.png